 Lack of evidence: There is little robust evidence to support the introduction of accountable care systems to the NHS, partly because pioneer programmes have, by NHSE’s own admission, been of short duration and provided only small sample sizes.

-Workforce issues: One way in which ACOs are expected to reduce costs is through ‘transforming’ its workforce.
+Workforce issues: One way in which an ACO is expected to reduce costs is through ‘transforming’ its workforce.
 ACOs are likely to have lower numbers of doctors and nurses who will be replaced by new technologies to reduce face-to-face consultations, and new roles, such as lower paid, lower skilled physician and nurse associates.
 Nationally agreed pay levels and NHS terms and conditions of work are expected to be undermined as staff are transferred to employment by ACOs.
-For example, with the Alzira model developed in Spain, hospital doctors and many GPs were no longer employed by the public sector, as was usual in Spain’s public hospitals, but by the company running the ACO.
+For example, with the Alzira model of ACO developed in Spain, hospital doctors and many GPs were no longer employed by the public sector, as was usual in Spain’s public hospitals, but by the company running the ACO.
 Generally, in Spain, employment in the private sector means worse terms and conditions, including less job security, lower pay scales and longer working hours.
 This allows ‘productivity’ to be increased by around 20 – 30%, compared to the public sector.
 In Alzira, medical salaries had a fixed component (80%) and a variable element dependent, for example, on how staff responded to the ACO’s incentives.
 The unified information system for sharing patients’ data not only made patient costs visible to clinicians, it allowed individual clinicians’ work to be monitored and controlled.
 In Madrid, the regional government abandoned its plan to use the Alzira system for six public hospitals following mass health workers’ strikes and other difficulties.